Keats/vincentprouillet/content/blog/2013-11-06_making-third-party-widgets.md

 Here are some examples of the widgets I made:

 - disqus-like comments on the playfire blog: example [here](http://blog.playfire.com/2013/11/bf-vs-cod-which-do-you-want.html "Link to blog article")
-- Want button, to add a game to their wishlist from the GreenManGaming website: example [here](http://www.greenmangaming.com/s/gb/en/pc/games/strategy/football-manager-2014/ "GMG")
+- Want button, to add a game to their wishlist from the GreenManGaming website

 ## The theory
 Let's define some terms first.